claresudbery/clare-wiki-ably/pages/organising/tips/tech/installing-a-new-mac.md

     * (basically System Prefs - Security and Privacy - FileVault - unlock the padlock - Turn FileVault on) (but maybe you have to then wait in that dialog, with the padlock unlocked, while encryption happens, otherwise it seems to pause until you return?)
 * Amend security preferences to allow Avast system extension to be loaded
 * Install any OS updates - might need to agree terms and conditions for OS upgrade?
-* Download / Install 1password app on laptop (pw needed),
-    * to make it work in browser - add all your accounts (eg home and work)
-    * (if you get problems in the browser, you might have to remove the extension (Settings | More Tools | Extensions
-        * ...and then add it again - https://1password.com/downloads/mac/#browsers)

 ## Stuff I have put in a script
 * To run the brew script, see [Automating the installation](#automating-the-installation) below.